Select Page

 .idea includes the configuration for Android Studio, but again you are probably not going to change anything in that folder.

-build is a folder that is automatically generated as a part of the flutter build process.
+build is a folder automatically generated as a part of the flutter build process.

 lib is the folder you are going to spend the most time in.
 It contains your dart files, and include main.dart as a default.

-test is a folder containing code which is written for the Flutter application in order to run automated test when building.
+test is a folder containing code which is written for the Flutter application in order to run automated tests when building.

 web will only show if you have setup your application to run on web.